 •The Consortium for Research into Deaf Education (CRIDE)

 •The National Sensory Impairment Partnership (NatSIP) National Outcomes Benchmarking

 •The National Sensory Impairment Partnership (NatSIP) Quality Standards

 •The National Deaf Children's Society Quality Standards for the Use of Personal Radio Aids

 •Quality Standards in the Delivery of Habilitation

 In addition we carry out rigorous staff appraisal through the Teacher Appraisal system and East Riding of Yorkshire Council’s Employee Development Review process.

 Each year we ask pupils, families and schools to complete a survey of our performance which we evaluate.

 The service produces an annual service development and improvement plan.
 We incorporate national, regional and local authority priorities and initiatives into our plan, in addition to self-evaluation.
 Our plan feeds into the East Riding Specialist Services plan and the East Riding Children and Young People Plan and is monitored by senior managers.
-SaPTS Service Development and Improvement Plan 2016 - 2017 DRAFT ( PDF 201Kb, opens in window)
+SaPTS Service Development and Improvement Plan 2018 - 2019 ( PDF 29Kb, opens in window)

 We are always looking for ways to improve the service we provide and are very interested in your comments or views.
 If you have any suggestions or would like to discuss issues relating to our work, please do not hesitate to contact us.